 Although dry most of the year, Waimānalo Valley is severely affected during storms.
 The streams are shallow, overgrown with grass, and often incapable of carrying the large flows resulting from flash floods.
 The road culverts and bridges are inadequate and subject to obstruction by debris or siltation.
 These conditions often result in flooding of the adjacent lowlands, especially near the highway.
 The facing map illustrates flood zones for Waimānalo.
-Zones A, AO, AE and VE are 100-year floodplains, which mean that it is an area inundated by a 1% annual chance of flooding, for which no flood elevations have been determined.
-Zone X500 is an area inundated by 0.2% annual chance of flooding; or an area inundated by 1% annual chance flooding with average depths of less than 1 foot or with drainage areas less than 1 square mile.
-Zone X is an area that is determined to be outside the 1% and 0.2% annual chance floodplains.
+Zone VE is a high risk coastal area with a 1% or greater chance of flooding and an additional hazard associated with storm waves.
+Zones A, AO, AE and VE are high risk 100-year floodplains, which mean that it is an area inundated by a 1% annual chance of flooding, for which flood elevations have been determined.
+Zones X and X500 are areas of low to moderate risk flood hazard, between the limits of the 100-year and 500-year floods.

 At least 10 major storms have inundated the watershed since 1941, and it is reasonable to assume more damages can be expected as developments increase.
-Runoff drains into Kahawai, Muliwaiolena, Waimānalo, and Inoa'ole Streams.
+Runoff drains into Kahawai, Waimānalo, Inoa'ole, and Muliwaiolena Streams.
 The drainage problem in the Waimānalo watershed is characterized by small capacity channels, badly restricted by vegetation.
 The vegetation not only reduces channel capacity but produces debris that moves downstream during flood flows.
 This debris collects at channel restrictions such as bridges and culverts resulting in flow blockages.
 The channels are usually very steep in the upper reaches and flat in the lower reaches that extend through the sandy soils along the coast.
 Large areas of Waimānalo Valley become flooded during severe rain storms, primarily because of small stream carrying capacities, inadequate road crossings, and low lying coastal plains.
 During past severe storms, flood waters ponded over low lying areas in the flat coastal plains, causing inundation of residential and commercial lands as well as roads and highways.
 Unlike the low flow velocities occurring in the ponding areas, storm waters flowing on steeper areas have high velocities, and become a greater hazard to life and property.
 In the steeper middle and upper sections of the valleys, overflowing waters have eroded agricultural lands, damaged crops, and partially washed out roadways.
 A DLNR study identified the following major problems of drainage in Waimānalo: